helenwsung/ME-Croc-ADMIXTURE-scripts/README.md

 # ME-Croc-ADMIXTURE-scripts
 Scripts for Manuscript titled: "Out with the old, introgression with the new: Signals of ancient and recent admixture in hybridizing Mesoamerican crocodiles (Crocodylus acutus x Crocodylus moreletii)"

-# Files can be found on Data DRYAD: https://doi.org/10.5061/dryad.3bk3j9kt9
+Files can be found on Data DRYAD: https://doi.org/10.5061/dryad.3bk3j9kt9

 Scripts for running analyses and their respective input/output files.
-All scripts for running the analyses are given as is and need to be edited to match personal data directories and modified to your specific needs).
+All scripts for running the analyses are given as is and will need to be edited to match personal data directories and modified to your specific needs).

-NOTE: In all scripts and data files, 'Sampling localities' in the main manuscript are listed as "Monitoring unit".
+NOTE: The 'Sampling localities' in the main manuscript are listed as "Monitoring units" in all analysis scripts and data files.

 Description of the data and folder structure: